giangndm/decentralized-p2p-streaming/crates/protocol/docs/rfcs/2023-decentralized-fast-pubsub.md

 | Channel02 | Node02   | 15   | [Node02]         |
 | Channel03 | Node03   | 20   | [Node03, Node02] |

+In the table, each row represents a channel, and the corresponding columns provide information about the best next hop node to reach the publisher for that channel, the cost associated with the connection, and the path taken to reach the publisher.

+The router table is periodically synchronized with all neighboring nodes to ensure that each node has the most up-to-date information about the network topology.

 ### 3.3 Router sync

-The router table is synced to all neigbour prediodically.
-The sync period default is 1 second.
+The router table is synchronized with all neighbors periodically, with a default sync period of 1 second.

-The sync message is generate by bellow algorithm:
+The sync message is generated by the algorithm below:

 ```
-For each neighbour connection:
+For each neighbor connection:
-    Create new SYNC_MSG
+    Create a new SYNC_MSG
-    For each channel in router table:
+    For each channel in the router table:
-        Select the best next hop for that channel which path not contain neighbour
+        Select the best next hop for that channel, excluding the neighbor in path
         Append (channel, next_hop, connection, cost) to SYNC_MSG
     End for
-    Send SYNC_MSG to neighbour
+    Send SYNC_MSG to the neighbor
 End for
 ```

 ### 3.4 Fast path prove

-For proving, we will start with any incorrect state at beginning and prove that the state of network will become correct after some sync cycles.
+To prove the correctness of the network state, we start with an initial incorrect state and demonstrate that the network state will eventually become correct after several synchronization cycles.

-Start with node which has publisher called root node, which will have only one rule: loop back with cost 0.
-The root node will send sync message to all neighbours.
-The neighbours will receive the sync message and update their router table.
-At that point, all direct neighbour will have correct router rule of direct connection to root node.
+We begin with a root node, which acts as the publisher and has only one rule: a loopback connection with a cost of 0.
+The root node sends a sync message to all its neighbors.
+The neighbors receive the sync message and update their router tables.
+At this point, all direct neighbors have the correct router rule for a direct connection to the root node.

-After that, each directed neighbour of the root node will continue sync router to all other its neighbours.
-The sync will be spread therefore all nodes will be synced after some sync cycles.
+Next, each direct neighbor of the root node continues to sync their router tables with all their other neighbors.
+This synchronization process spreads throughout the network, ensuring that all nodes are eventually synced after several sync cycles.

-And with above sync message build logic, it also avoid the loop in the network.
+By following this logic for building the sync messages, we also prevent network loops from occurring.

 ### 3.5 Stream data flow

-By use above router table, from subscribe it will send SUB request to it self.
-Each time a node receive SUB command, it will check if already has RELAY for that channel and simple add sender as relay destinations, if don't have RELAY for that channel it simple create RELAY and send SUB to next hop.
+Using the router table mentioned above, when a node subscribes to a channel, it sends a SUB request to itself.
+Upon receiving the SUB command, the node checks if it already has a RELAY for that channel.
+If it does, it simply adds the sender as a relay destination.
+If it doesn't have a RELAY for that channel, it creates a new RELAY and sends the SUB request to the next hop.

-By that way, we can build a optimal tree of RELAY for each channel.
+This approach allows us to build an optimal tree of RELAY nodes for each channel.

-For avoiding waste bandwidth, each RELAY will periodically send SUB to next hop if it still has subscriber.
-If it don't have any subscriber, it will send UNSUB to next hop and remove itself.
-RELAY also remove destination if it don't receive SUB from destination after timeout.
+To avoid wasting bandwidth, each RELAY periodically sends SUB requests to the next hop if it still has subscribers.
+If a RELAY no longer has any subscribers, it sends an UNSUB request to the next hop and removes itself.
+Additionally, a RELAY removes a destination if it doesn't receive any SUB requests from that destination within a certain timeout period.

 ## 4. Protocol Details

 ### 4.1 Protocol Messages

-For adapt with different programing language, we will use protobuf to define protocol messages.
+To adapt to different programming languages, we will use protobuf to define protocol messages.

 SYNC_MSG:
 ```